danielaparker/jsoncons/README.md

 ## What's new

-The master branch includes breaking changes to interfaces, which will be released as 0.96.
+Release 0.96 includes breaking changes to interfaces.
 Details of the changes may be found in the [Changelog](https://github.com/danielaparker/jsoncons/blob/master/src/doc/Changelog.md).
 Going forward, the interfaces are expected to be stable.

 ## Using the code